Sycamore Grove Park

 Know before you go

-Daily Parking Permits -There is a $5 per vehicle daily fee for parking, payable at machines near the park kiosks.
+Daily Parking Permits -There is a $7 per vehicle daily fee for parking, payable at machines near the park kiosks.
 The machines accept $1 and $5 bills as well as coins (except pennies).
 The machines do not make change.
 It will print out a pass that must be displayed on the dashboard of your vehicle with the date visible.
+Please note there is an annual parking pass available that will provide significant savings over the daily fee for regular park visitors.

 Pets – For the safety of pets, people and wildlife - pets must be leashed at all times while in the park.